10 questions to ask when hiring a contractor

-How much experience do you have with home-improvement projects?
+1. How much experience do you have with home improvement?

 Hire a contractor with experience in the type of project you want to complete.
-For example, if you’re planning to remodel a kitchen, someone who has remodeled a large number of kitchens can help you with design details and will know what permits may be required.
+For example, if you’re planning to remodel a kitchen, someone who has remodeled a lot of kitchens can help you with design details and will know what permits may be required.

 There are many facets to home repair, and very few individuals have expertise in all of them.
 Consider hiring a specialist who is skilled in the type of home repair you are seeking.